kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

     #image("assets/app-main-window.png")
   ]

-  The User Interface of this application was one of the key focuses of the design process.
-It had to be designed in a way where it can be changed in an atomic fashion, without affecting other components of the application.
-This was achieved by splitting the application into two main packages, `data` and `ui`.
+  The User Interface was one of the key focuses of the design process.
+It had to be designed in a way where it can be changed in an atomic fashion, without affecting other components.
+This was achieved by splitting code into two main packages, `data` and `ui`.
 The `data` package contains the data structures and logic of the application, whilst the `ui` package contains the user interface components.
 Nothing inside of the `data` package includes any references to the `ui` package, ensuring a one-way dependency.

   === Main Features